-The new movie from that genius Mr Wes Anderson is the total treat known as The Grand Budapest Hotel.
+The new movie from the genius Mr Wes Anderson is a winning cinematic concoction known as THE GRAND BUDAPEST HOTEL.

 The writer is intrigued by Zero and they agree to have dinner so that Zero can recount his story and how he in fact came own the once gorgeous hotel, now decidedly modernised with only faint touches of its former baroque glory.
 And so events move back in time to the 1930s when the hotel was in its prime and everything inside it was presided over by its legendary concierge Gustave H.

-Being taken on as junior lobby boy in training, Zero is mentored by Gustave and so begins their business partnership but more importantly, their friendship.
+Being taken on as a junior lobby boy in training, Zero (a wonderfully wide-eyed Tony Revolori) is mentored by Gustave and so begins their business partnership but more importantly, their friendship.
 However the sudden death – or could it be murder – of Madame D, one of the wealthy ladies that Gustave so diligently looks after at the hotel (played almost unrecognisably but fabulously by Tilda Swinton) sets in motion a chain of events that will make you howl with laughter and possibly near the end, shed a tear, as I did.

 Anderson has packed his movie chock full of sumptuous actors and hair-brained scenarios – a priceless painting had been bequeathed to Gustave by Madame D in her will but her family, presided over by Adrian Brody’s wonderfully weasely son Dmitri doesn’t like that one bit, so sets out to do all it takes to get it back.
 But that means going through Jeff Goldblum’s sharply suave lawyer Kovacs, so Dmitri starts to play things mean setting his more than slightly menacing henchman Jopling (played superbly as always by Willem Dafoe) on Gustave and Zero’s trail; then before you know it, more bodies turn up, there’s a spell in prison – meeting Harvey Keitel’s kingpin Ludwig (a great cameo to match his one in Moonrise Kingdom), evading Edward Norton‘s super-efficient chief Henckels and his gang of policemen and eating some of Mendel’s delicious pastries on the way.
 I haven’t even mentioned Saoirse Ronan as Zero’s love Agatha and Bill Murray (no Anderson movie would quite frankly be complete without him) as a fellow concierge from another hotel Monsieur Ivan, who aids Gustave and Zero at a key moment.

-Some critics have made connections to The Shining in the expansive design and layout of the hotel itself and The Royal Tenenbaums in terms of this movie’s similarity to Anderson’s other work but the one I was reminded of most was Fantastic Mr Fox – all that film’s detail, its quirkiness, deftness and vast ensemble is on display here.
-Roger Yeoman’s sumptuous cinematography also deserves a mention but it’s the magnificent Fiennes, showing what a great comic touch he has, that dominates the film.
-He and Anderson make a dynamite pairing and I for one would adore seeing them team up again in the future for another journey into this writer / director’s completely enthralling universe.Tags: Comedy, Ralph Fiennes, The Grand Budapest Hotel, Tony Revolori, Wes Anderson
+Some critics have made connections to The Shining in the expansive design and layout of the hotel itself and The Royal Tenenbaums in terms of this movie’s similarity to Anderson’s other work but the one I was reminded of most was Fantastic Mr. Fox – all that film’s rich detail, its quirkiness, deftness and vast ensemble is on display here.